Westley-Foster/cs408-final-project/README.md

 - intro.html
     - Wrote code to create a table with inventory contents directly above the inventory button when clicked with help from ChatGPT.

+    - Hid unused form, but keeping Inventory button functionality, with help from ChatGPT

+- quest.html
+    - Fixed button positioning with help from ChatGPT

 - style.css
     - Centered table for class names and description with reference to "How TO - Center Tables", https://www.w3schools.com/howto/howto_css_table_center.asp